4 ways to address test taking anxiety with special education students

 Giving all kids a fair shot

 Test taking anxiety is real, but it doesn’t have to be insurmountable.
-With the right support, our students with special needs get a better chance to demonstrate what they’ve learned.
+With the right support, our students with disabilities get a better chance to demonstrate what they’ve learned.

 The solution for my student with ADHD was to give her breaks and extended time that allowed her to refocus.
 She was ultimately able to show all the hard work she had put into learning the material.
 What will work best in your classroom?